 - Your website is your means of delivery

 Qualified website traffic is therefore a strategic goal with high profitability that must be integrated into any global business objectives.
 And SEO makes it possible to generate qualified traffic with a ROI that can’t be equaled in other acquisition channels.

 SEO KPIs are linked to your company’s business goals: SEO aims to improve visibility, traffic and sales.
 You need to link these marketing KPIs to the business targets of your stakeholders.
 To do that, clearly establish the relationship between technical elements on your website, their effect on traffic, and broader business data and company-wide KPIs.
 One of the most effective ways to do this is to cross-analyze data from analytics solutions such as Google Analytics with data from technical SEO audits.
 In Oncrawl, for example, this allows you to determine the SEO metrics that have the most impact on your site, and the optimizations that can make the most difference for SEO traffic.
 You can also use data scraping to obtain information about products (pricing, stock…) you might not otherwise have access to, and imports to include business metrics (priority markets, profit margins, conversion quality…) related to your website’s pages.
-Finally, you may also want to include SEO performance metrics in company-wide business analyses and dashboards, which Oncrawl allows you to do through exports to solutions like Power BI, Tableau, and Data Studio.
+Finally, you may also want to include SEO performance metrics in company-wide business analyses and dashboards.